paulrohrbeck/aem-links/problems_solutions.md

 - Check console, see if AEM can read the "....permissions.json?path=...".
 If it's a 404, call that page and see what it returns.
 For me, a "jcr:content" node was missing.

+---

+#### Ajax Post Servlet returns 302 for some form values

+- This was a weird one, I'm not sure what exactly went on but whenever I put in a real email address bla@bla.com, it would return a "302 Found" instead of the normal "200 OK" when ajax posting to my servlet.
+It was fixed when I took out ":formid" and ":formstart"